• Skip to primary navigation

 Checking internal temperature of lasagna in the middle of the dish after cooking.

 The lasagna also needs to rest for a few minutes.
-You can see in my photos the marinara sauce is a bit runny, and that's after the 5 minute rest time recommended on the box.
-The next time we made it I allowed it to rest 10 minutes and the meat sauce stayed together better.
+You can see in my photos here the marinara sauce is still a bit runny after the 5 minute rest time recommended on the box.
+The next time we made it I allowed it to rest 10 minutes and the meat sauce stayed together much better.

 How to make your Costco lasagna in the microwave: